Why a Breathable Baby Crib Mattress Should Also be Air Permeable

 - Reduces Staph aureus colonization by eliminating the fiber fill or plastic core.

-While the studies of the three breathable baby crib mattresses that are also air permeable do not demonstrate a direct prevention of SIDS or suffocation, they rely on the hypothesis of rebreathing of CO2 as a potential contributor for these unexpected infant deaths.
-Indeed no studies have substantiated the rebreathing hypothesis; however, this is the same hypothesis used by the AAP Task Force to support many of their recommendations including the following with quotes taken from the AAP Task Force report.
+Indeed, no studies have substantiated the rebreathing hypothesis.
+However, this is the same hypothesis used by the AAP Task Force to support many of their recommendations.
+The recommendations include the following quotes taken from the AAP Task Force report.

 - Supine sleep position: “The prone or side sleep position can increase the risk of rebreathing expired gases, resulting in hypercapnia and hypoxia.”